-Conversion of GRSG habitat to agricultural lands is another source of habitat loss and degradation of habitat value at the landscape scale (e.g., Knick et al. 2013, Smith et al. 2016, Aldridge et al. 2008).
+Conversion of sage-grouse habitat to agricultural lands is another source of habitat loss and degradation of habitat value at the landscape scale (e.g., Knick et al. 2013, Smith et al. 2016, Aldridge et al. 2008).
 This same conversion process may also be present for other moderate to large-scale land uses, including mining.
-The effects of mines on GRSG have not been specifically studied and are likely to vary widely based on the type of mine (e.g., surface or below ground) and infrastructure.
-Removal of vegetation during surface mining would likely make the area unsuitable for GRSG and may be similar to the conversion of sagebrush to agriculture.
+The effects of mines on sage-grouse have not been specifically studied and are likely to vary widely based on the type of mine (e.g., surface or below ground) and infrastructure.
+Removal of vegetation during surface mining would likely make the area unsuitable for sage-grouse and may be similar to the conversion of sagebrush to agriculture.

-See the subsection Anthropogenic Variables of Appendix A for the specific calculation of the Anthropogenic Score for existing agriculture, mines, and other large-scale land conversion processes and the incorporation into the Montana HQT Basemap, as well as Appendix H for the literature review and the specific calculation of the Anthropogenic Score as it pertains to new Agriculture, Mine, and other Large-scale Land Conversion projects.
+See the subsection Anthropogenic Variables of Appendix A for the specific calculation of the Agriculture, Mine, and Other Large-scale Land Conversion Activities Anthropogenic Score for existing agriculture, mines, and other large-scale land conversion processes and the incorporation into the Montana HQT Basemap, as well as Appendix H for the literature review and the specific calculation of the Agriculture, Mine, and Other Large-scale Land Conversion Processes Anthropogenic Score as it pertains to new Agriculture, Mine, and other Large-scale Land Conversion projects.